RayRuizhiLiao/regex_pulmonary_edema/README.md

 # regex_pulmonary_edema

-Regular expressions (Regex) for extracting pulmonary edema severity from radiology reports.
+Regular expression (Regex) for extracting pulmonary edema severity from radiology reports.

 This repository incorporates the regex algorithms presented in the following publications: